MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-config-firewall.md

 - Additionally, the following URL must be allowed by your firewall - https://www.microsoft.com/mpdownload/ManagementPackCatalogWebService.asmx.

 - If SQL Server is installed with a default instance, the port number is 1433.
-If SQL Server is installed with a named instance, by default it is configured with a dynamic port.
+If SQL Server is installed with a named instance, by default it's configured with a dynamic port.
 To identify the port, do the following:

   1. In SQL Server Configuration Manager, in the console pane, expand **SQL Server Network Configuration**, expand **Protocols** for \<instance name\>, and then double-click **TCP/IP**.
-  2. In the **TCP/IP Properties** dialog box, on the **IP Addresses** tab, note the port value for **IPAall**.
+  2. In the **TCP/IP Properties** dialog, on the **IP Addresses** tab, note the port value for **IPAall**.

 - If you plan on deploying the Operations Manager databases on a SQL Server configured with an Always On Availability Group or migrate after installation, do the following to identify the port:

   1. In Object Explorer, connect to a server instance that hosts any availability replica of the availability group whose listener you want to view.
-Click the server name to expand the server tree.
+Select the server name to expand the server tree.
   2. Expand the **Always On High Availability** node and the **Availability Groups** node.
   3. Expand the node of the availability group, and expand the **Availability Groups Listeners** node.
   4. Right-click the listener that you want to view, and select the **Properties** command.
-  This opens the **Availability Group Listener Properties** dialog box.
+  This opens the **Availability Group Listener Properties** dialog.